oSee below for updates on COVID-19 cases, vaccine and testing information, and answers to Frequently Asked Questions.

 For more information on COVID-19 Testing, please proceed to the COVID-19 Testing page.

-MORE THAN 50% OF ELIGIBLE AMERICANS ARE VACCINATED, WHY IS COVID SPREADING EVEN MORE NOW?
+MORE THAN 50% OF ELIGIBLE AMERICANS ARE VACCINATED, WHY IS COVID STILL SPREADING?

 The highly aggressive Delta variant is being spread primarily by the non-vaccinated who are not wearing masks at social gatherings or during travel.
-The Delta variant is causing more and more people to get sick, even those who have already been vaccinated or who have had COVID.
+The Delta variant is causing more and more people of all ages to get sick, even those who have already been vaccinated or who have had COVID.